Deducteam/lambdapi/CONTRIBUTING.md

  - there should be *no trailing spaces* at the end of lines,
  - lines length should be limited to *78 characters* (excluding newline).

+You should at the very least run `make sanity_check` before comiting anything.

 Type annotations and interface
 ------------------------------